Wandalen/wTools/module/core/variadic_from_meta/spec.md

-Of course.
-Here is the complete, elaborated technical specification for the `variadic_from` crate.

-***

 # Technical Specification: `variadic_from` Crate (v1.1)

 **Note:** This specification governs the behavior of both the `variadic_from` crate, which provides the user-facing traits and macros, and the `variadic_from_meta` crate, which implements the procedural derive macro.
 Together, they form a single functional unit.